mrazomej/phd/src/chapter_02/section_06_discussion.md

 example, we can use this model to study more complex systems, such as when transcription factors interact with multiple operators [@Bintu2005].
-We can further explore different regulatory configurations such as corepression, activation, and coactivation, each of which are found in *E. coli* (see Chapter 4).
+We can further explore different regulatory configurations such as corepression, activation, and coactivation, each of which are found in *E. coli* (see [Sec.
+4.12](#sec:ch4_sec13)).
 This work can also serve as a springboard to characterize not just the mean but the full gene expression distribution and thus quantify the impact of noise on the system [@eldar2010].
-Another extension of this approach would be to theoretically predict and experimentally verify whether the repressor-inducer dissociation constants $K_A$ and $K_I$ or the energy difference $\Delta
-\varepsilon_{AI}$ between the allosteric states can be tuned by making single amino acid substitutions in the transcription factor [@Daber2011a;
+Another extension of this approach would be to theoretically predict and experimentally verify whether the repressor-inducer dissociation constants $K_A$ and $K_I$ or the energy difference $\Delta \varepsilon_{AI}$ between the allosteric states can be tuned by making single amino acid substitutions in the transcription factor [@Daber2011a; @Phillips2015a].
-@Phillips2015a].
 Finally, we expect that the rigorous quantitative description of the allosteric phenomenon provided here will make it possible to construct biophysical models of fitness for allosteric proteins similar to those already invoked to explore the fitness effects of transcription factor binding site strengths and protein stability [@Gerland2002; @Berg2004; @Zeldovich2008].

 To conclude, we find that our application of the MWC model provides an accurate, predictive framework for understanding simple repression by allosteric